-The [ ] custodial [ ] non-custodial parent shall have the first two-week block in even numbered years.
+The [] custodial [] non-custodial parent shall have the first two-week block in even numbered years.

-- (C) [] The custodial parent shall have the child(ren) from the start of summer in even years until \\\\\\\ of each year, and the non-custodial parent shall have the child(ren) from \\\\\\\ of each year until the end of summer parenting time.
-In odd numbered years the non-custodial parent shall have the children from the start of summer until \\\\\\\ and the custodial parent shall have the children from the start of summer until \\\\\\\ of each year until the end of summer. - (D) [ ] The non-custodial parent shall have the child(ren) from the start of summer in even years until \\\\\\ of each year and the custodial parent shall have the child(ren) from \\\\\\ of each year until the end of summer parenting time; In odd years, the custodial parent shall have the child(ren) from the start of summer until \\\\\\ of each year, and the non-custodial parent shall have the child(ren) from \\\\\\ of each year until the end of summer.
+(C) [] The custodial parent shall have the child(ren) from the start of summer in even years until of each year, and the non-custodial parent shall have the child(ren) from of each year until the end of summer parenting time.
+In odd numbered years the non-custodial parent shall have the children from the start of summer until and the custodial parent shall have the children from of each year until the end of summer.

-(E) [] The non-custodial parent shall have six consecutive weeks of summer parenting time.
+- (D) [] The non-custodial parent shall have the child(ren) from the start of summer in even years until of each year and the custodial parent shall have the child(ren) from of each year until the end of summer parenting time; In odd years, the custodial parent shall have the child(ren) from the start of summer until of each year, and the non-custodial parent shall have the child(ren) from of each year until the end of summer until of each year, and the non-custodial parent shall have the child(ren) from of each year until the end of summer until of each year until the end of summer shall have the child(ren) from of each year until the end of summer. - (E) [] The non-custodial parent shall have six consecutive weeks of summer parenting time.
 The custodial parent shall have the child(ren) for the balance of the summer subject to the non-custodial parent's "alternate weekends", provided, however that the custodial parent shall have the right to keep the child(ren) for two uninterrupted weeks during the custodial parent's six weeks of summer which will result in the non-custodial parent losing one "alternate weekend."